ACTi Cameras How to Use Motion Detection

 word image 1045 30

 This window pops up right after the end of the installation.
-The purpose of this window is to allow you to define how the FTP administrator would access the system part of the FTP server.
+The purpose of this window is to allow you to define how the FTP would access the system part of the FTP server.
 Since it is your own PC anyway, just leave everything as it is – no need for password here.
 Just press OK.

 After that, you will be redirected to the FTP server administrator’s page.
 In this page, you can create accounts and their permissions to certain folders of this PC.